City-of-Helsinki/varaamo/README.md

 -----

 ### Starting dockerized development server

-1. Check if Docker and docker CLI installed
+1. Check if Docker and docker CLI installed, port `3000` is free, not occupied by running server.

 2. Make sure you have env variables in `.env`, otherwise extend it from example by:
     ```
     $ cp .env.example .env